nenning/OutlookCalendarSync/README.md

 ## 🔮 Future Ideas

 - Configure if blockers are created for tentative and out-of-office entries.
-- Don't create a blocker for times that are already covered by a bigger (longer) blocker.
+- Don't create a blocker for times that are already covered by a bigger (longer) blocker (and verify that blockers are detected by the UID, not the title).